NahSahh/portfolio/README.md

-Edit next.config.js & other files

-then
+Go to next.config.js and edit the env variables

-yarn run install && yarn run start
+Then yarn install && yarn build && yarn start